Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 - Couples a PyFlow-based visual editor with application/domain services that track pipeline metadata, active selection, and graph files.
 - Current UI ships with a placeholder "Graph Editor" tab that embeds the legacy MangaTranslator PyFlow add-on; its nodes/tools run in a dependency-stripped shell until the new pipeline stack replaces them.
 - The tab now wires the PyFlow dock tools (pipelines list, pipeline properties) through framework-level adapters that attach presenters and controllers from the interface_adapters layer, keeping view ownership on the Qt side.
+- Dirty/clean state flows through a shared `ProjectLifecycleEventBus` so pipelines and doc-units can each mark the project dirty without coupling tabs to one another.
 - Out of scope: doc-unit asset workflows, non-PyFlow execution engines, or low-level PyFlow custom node authoring.

 ## 2. Requirements & Constraints
 - Must allow CRUD operations on pipelines (create, rename, delete, select active) with unique naming guarantees.
 - Active pipeline graph edits happen inside PyFlow; saves persist both metadata (embedded inside the project meta document) and `.pygraph` files alongside the project.
 - Integrates with project lifecycle (new/load/save) so that pipeline state loads on project open and persists on save without user intervention.
+- Dirty propagation must raise project-level dirty via the lifecycle bus on pipeline mutations; successful project save must clear it.
 - GUI behaviour should mirror the legacy application: pipeline list dock, properties pane, modified indicators, and preview image plumbing.
 - When no active pipeline exists, the PyFlow canvas is disabled/blocked to mirror legacy behaviour and avoid editing a non-existent pipeline.
 - Non-functional: support Windows-first filesystem semantics, tolerate missing/corrupted metadata sections, keep UI responsive, and avoid duplicating heavyweight PyFlow instances.